 Have you ever wondered how domain names work?
-How entering a domain name in a web browser leads to the opening of a specific website?
-Have you ever came across the term DNS and wondered what is DNS?
-Let’s have a look at how the system works?
+How does entering a domain name in a web browser lead to the opening of a specific website?
+Have you ever come across the term DNS and wondered what is DNS?
+Let’s have a look at how the system works.

 What is DNS?